thecluff/GullleBelle/README.md

 3. Find the unzipped folder and press 'select folder'.
 4. Done!
 (This works better with [Painful_Load](https://github.com/lahrence/Painful-Load))
 ### Updating the files
+Backup the `users` jsons in the assets folder.
 Delete the website files from your htdocs folder.
 **DO NOT DELETE YOUR DATABASE.**
 Follow steps 2, 4-5 from the installation guide again.

 ## Extra
 ### For other computers on the same network